 Call your doctor right away if you notice any of these side effects:

-- Increased thirst, hunger, or weakness, increase in how much or how often you urinate.
+- Increased thirst, hunger, or tiredness, or increase in how much or how often you urinate

 If you notice these less serious side effects, talk with your doctor: